Proper preparation for any task will ensure better results. Unfortunately, prep work is rarely exciting, although it’s almost invariably necessary.

 - Trusted name

 Char-Broil Half-Time Charcoal Starter

 Every time I pack up the SUV to hit the road for a day out at the park, or maybe a weekend away camping, I fill it up to the roof!
 I thought going from a car to a ute would leave me plenty of extra room, and it did.
 The trouble is, I just fill it with more stuff!
-If there’s a travel-size version of any of the “essentials” I take with me, I want to know, because space is at a premium.
+If there’s a travel-size version of the “essentials” I take with me, I want to know, because space is at a premium.
 Sound familiar?

 Well, it’s the Char-Broil Half-Time charcoal starter to the rescue!
 This thing is the sawed-off shotgun of chimney starters.
 Like the big guys, it fires up briquettes far faster than traditional methods.
 Unlike them, it’s compact and ideally suited to portable grills or those they have waiting for you mounted on poles at the park.

 Char-Broil is a respected name in grilling, and they’ve been turning out barbecues since 1948.
 So yeah, they know what charcoal cooking is about.

 This little beauty isn’t just a scale model of a real chimney; it’s a full 8” in diameter, so you’ll have no trouble loading either briquettes or lump charcoal.
 It has more vents than just about any other model on the market, so it should fire up nicely, despite its diminutive stature.
 (It’s about as tall as it is wide, not counting the handle.)